danieldiamond/gitlab-analytics/README.md

 #### Snowflake
 Snowflake is a cloud data warehouse.
 It separates storage from compute making it easy to scale analytics up and down as needed.

+#### Managing Roles for Snowflake

+Here are the proper steps for provisioning a new use and user role:

+* Login and switch to securityadmin role
+* Create role for user (`eburke` for example)
+* Grant role to sysadmin
+* Create user (`ebukre`)
+* Grant user role to new user
+* Create user_scratch schema in ANALYTICS as SYSADMIN
+  * CREATE SCHEMA eburke_scratch;
+* Grant ownership of scratch schema to user role
+  * GRANT OWNERSHIP ON schema eburke_scratch TO ROLE eburke;
+* Document in Snowflake config.yml permissions file

 #### Google Cloud SQL

 [Cloud SQL](https://cloud.google.com/sql/docs/postgres/) - is a fully-managed database service that makes it easy to set up, maintain, manage, and administer GitLab's PostgreSQL relational databases on Google Cloud Platform.